TRCR 49th Annual Mine Reclamation Symposium 2026

 On Tuesday, September 22, 2026, the annual mine tour will be held at:

-Site: North East BC coal mines
+Location: North East BC metallurgical coal mines of Conuma Resources

 Photos above are Quintette Coal mine in background and CN coal train in heading to port in Prince Rupert, BC and also Quintette mine area mountain goat checking things out.